Adenoid Hypertrophy in Children

 WHEN IS SURGICAL INTERVENTION NECESSARY?

 There are two main criteria for surgical intervention on tonsils.
 These can be separate criteria or their presence alone is sufficient for surgical intervention.
-These are
+In many cases, Adenoid Hypertrophy in Children can also accompany these conditions, making surgical evaluation essential.

-Tonsils may become large enough to affect breathing and nutrition and may mimic adenoid symptoms.
+Tonsils may become large enough to affect breathing and nutrition and may mimic Adenoid Hypertrophy in Children symptoms.
 In this case, tonsils should be intervened together with adenoids in order for the child to continue his/her healthy development and to prevent apnea.

 Removal of tonsils in the presence of chronic infection will prevent the child from frequent tonsil infections and reduce the complications of infections (convulsions, acute rheumatic fever, acute poststreptococcal glomerulonephritis).
 It will also reduce the continuous use of medication for these infections.